EU antitrust regulators halt Qualcomm, NXP deal review

-BRUSSELS EU antitrust authorities have halted their scrutiny of Qualcomm's (QCOM.O) $38 billion bid for NXP Semiconductors (NXP.N) after the companies failed to provide relevant information.
+BRUSSELS (Reuters) - EU antitrust authorities have halted their scrutiny of Qualcomm's (QCOM.O) $38 billion bid for NXP Semiconductors (NXP.N) after the companies failed to provide relevant information.

 The European Commission opened a full-scale investigation on June 9 and had been scheduled to decide on the deal by Oct.
 17.